kevinpatrickkent/GirlScoutCodingBadges/Cadette/CodingBasics/README.md

     2) Text file editor.
 Notepad works well and it's probably already on your computer.

-    3) Download the files in the CodingBasics folder above:
+    3) Download the files the CodingBasics.zip file and extract on your machine.
-        You need to place index.html, main.js, and server.js into a folder named something like my-game on your computer (Documents folder great choice)

-    4) Open a terminal in the folder where you stored those file.
+    4) Open a terminal in the CodingBasics folder (the one you just extracted):
         There are many ways to do this - here is one.
 Go to the folder where you stored the files, and then type 'cmd' in the address bar and then hit enter.
 A terminal should open to allow you to enter commands.